KnowEnG/Data_Cleanup_Pipeline/README.md

 ## Detailed cleanup steps for each pipeline

 ### geneset_characterization_pipeline
-  *After removing empty rows and columns, check if a spreadsheet:*
+  *After removing empty rows and columns for user spreadsheet data, check :*
-  1. is empty.
+  1. if spreadsheet is empty, reject.
-  2. contains NaN value/s column wise.
+  2. if spreadsheet contains NaN value/s, drop the corresponding columns.
-  3. contains value 0 and 1.
+  3. if spreadsheet contains only non-negative real value.
+If not, reject.
-  4. gene name has NaN value.
+  4. if spreadsheet contains NaN value, reject.
-  5. contains duplicate column names.
+  5. if spreadsheet contains duplicate column names, remove the duplicated column.
-  6. contains duplicate row names.
+  6. if spreadsheet contains duplicate row names, remove the duplicated row.
-  7. gene names can be mapped to ensemble gene name.
+  7. if spreadsheet gene names can be mapped to ensemble gene name, then generates mapping files.

 ### samples_clustering_pipeline
-  *After removing empty rows and columns, check if a spreadsheet:*
+  *After removing empty rows and columns for user spreadsheet data, check:*
-  1. contains NaN value/s column wise.
+  1.  if spreadsheet contains NaN value/s, drop the corresponding columns.
-  2. contains real values (then replace with their absolute value)
+  2.  if spreadsheet contains only real, positive values, accept.
+If not, reject.
-  3. gene name contains NaN value.
+  3.  if spreadsheet contains NaN value in gene name, remove corresponding rows.
-  4. contains duplicate column name.
+  4.  if spreadsheet contains duplicate column name, remove duplicate columns.
-  5. contains duplicate row name.
+  5.  if spreadsheet contains duplicate row name, remove duplicate rows.
-  6. gene name can be mapped to ensemble gene name.
+  6.  map spreadsheet gene name to ensemble name and generates mapping files.
-  7. intersects  gene-gene network data (network option only)

-  *If the user provides with the phenotype data:*
+  *If the user provides with the network data, check :*
+  1. if network data is empty, reject.
+  2. if network data can not be intersected with genomic spreadsheet, reject.

-  *After removing empty rows and columns, check if a phenotypic spreadsheet:*
+  *If the user provides with the phenotype data, after removing empty rows and columns, check :*
-  1. contains duplicate column name.
-  2. contains duplicate row name.
-  3. intersects with the genomic spreadsheet.
+  3. if phenotypic data cannot be intersected with the genomic spreadsheet, reject.

-  *If the user provides with the network data:*
-  1. is empty.
-  2. intersects with genomic spreadsheet.

 ### gene_prioritization_pipeline
-  *After removing empty rows and columns, check if a spreadsheet:*
+  *After removing empty rows and columns for user spreadsheet data, check :*
-  1. based on impute option user selected:
+  1. for spreadsheet, based on impute option user selected:
-     a. reject: reject user spreadsheet if there is NA.
+     a. reject: reject user spreadsheet if spreadsheet contain NA value.
-     b. average: replace NA value with mean of that row.
+     b. average: replace NA value with mean of each row.
      c. remove: drop entire column which contains NA value.
   2. genomic or phenotypic data is empty.
-  3. column contains NaN value/s.
+  3. if spreadsheet column contains NaN value/s, drop the corresponding columns.
-  4. contains real value.
+  4. if spreadsheet contains only real value, accept.
+If not, reject.
-  5. contains NaN gene name in user spreadsheet.
+  5. if spreadsheet contains NaN in gene name, remove corresponding rows
-  6. contains duplicate column name.
+  6. if spreadsheet contains duplicate column name, remove duplicate columns.
-  7. contains duplicate row name.
+  7. if spreadsheet contains duplicate row name, remove duplicate rows.
-  8. gene name can be mapped to ensemble gene name.
+  8. map spreadsheet gene name to ensemble name and generates mapping files.

-  *After removing empty rows and columns, check if a phenotypic spreadsheet:*
+  *After removing empty rows and columns phenotype data, check:*
-  1. for every single drug:
-    1. drops NA.
-    2. intersects header with spreadsheet header, number of intersection >= 2.
-  2. for t_test:
+  1. for t_test, check if a phenotypic data satisfy the following conditions:
-    a. number of categories >= 2
+    a. if number of unique values/categories < 2, reject.
-    b. number of elements per category >= 2
+    b. if number of elements per category < 2, reject.
-    c. expand and keep the original NAs
+    c. expand the phenotypic data and keep the original NAs
-  3. for pearson t only real value or NaN
+  2. for pearson test, check if a phenotypic data contains only numeric value.
+If not, reject.
+  3. for every single drug:
+    1. drops NA for the current drug.
+    2. intersects header with spreadsheet.
+If an intersection exists, add this drug to a common list until iterate through all drugs.
+    3. checks if the common list return by step 2 is emtpy.
+If it's empty, reject.

 ### pasted_gene_list
-  *After removing empty rows and columns, check if a spreadsheet:*
+  *After removing empty rows and columns in user spreadsheet data, check:*
-  1. input genes contains NaN value/s.
+  1. if a spreadsheet input gene names contain NaN value/s, remove corresponding rows.
   2. casts index of input genes dataframe to string type
+  3. retrieve gene mapping status from database and creates a status column to existing dataframe
-  3. intersects with universal genes list from redis database
+  4. if the dataframe from step 3 intersects with universal genes list from redis database, mark the intersected genes with value 1, else 0.

 ### general_clustering_pipeline
-  *After removing empty rows and columns, check if a spreadsheet:*
+  *After removing empty rows and columns for user spreadsheet data, check :*
-  1. contains NaN value/s column wise.
+  1. if spreadsheet contains NaN value/s, drop the corresponding columns.
-  2. contains real value.
+  2. if spreadsheet contains real value, accept.
+If not, reject.
-  3. contains NaN value in gene name.
+  3. if spreadsheet contains NaN value in gene name, remove corresponding rows.
-  4. contains NaN value in header.
+  4. if spreadsheet contains NaN value in header, remove corresponding columns.
-  5. contains duplicate row names.
+  5. if spreadsheet contains duplicate row names, remove duplicate rows.
-  6. contains duplicate column names.
+  6. if spreadsheet contains duplicate column names, remove duplicate columns.

   *If the user provides with the phenotype data:*
-  *After removing empty rows and columns, check if a phenotypic spreadsheet:*
+  *After removing empty rows and columns, check :*
-  1. contains duplicate column name.
+  1. if phenotypic spreadsheet contains duplicate column name, remove duplicate column.
-  2. contains duplicate row name.
+  2. if phenotypic spreadsheet contains duplicate row name, remove duplicate row.
-  3. intersects with the genomic spreadsheet.
+  3. if phenotypic spreadsheet intersects with the genomic spreadsheet, accept.
+If not, reject.

 ### signatuer_analysis_pipeline
-  *After removing empty rows and columns, check if a spreadsheet:*
+  *After removing empty rows and columns for user spreadsheet data, check :*
-  1. contains NaN value/s column wise.
+  1. if spreadsheet contains NaN value/s, drop the corresponding columns.
-  2. contains real value.
+  2. if spreadsheet contains only positive, real value, accept.
+If not, reject.
-  3. contains NaN value in gene name.
-  4. contains NaN value in header.
-  5. contains duplicate row names.
+  3. if spreadsheet contains duplicate row names, reject.
-  6. contains duplicate column names.
+  4. if spreadsheet contains duplicate column names, reject.
-  7. contains at least two unique values per column.
+  7. if spreadsheet contains at least two unique values per column, accpet.
+If not, reject.
-  8. gene name can be mapped to ensemble gene name.
+  8. map spreadsheet gene name to ensemble name and generates mapping files.

-  *After removing empty rows and columns, check if a signature data:*
+  *After removing empty rows and columns for signature data, check :*
-  1. intersects with spreadsheet.
+  1. if signature data can be intersected with spreadsheet.

-  *If the user provides with the network data, check if a network:*
+  *If the user provides with the network data, check :*
-  1. find unique genes.
-  2. intersects with signature data and spreadsheet on genes.
+  1. if the unique genes in network data has intersection with signature data and spreadsheet data.

 ### feature_prioritization_pipeline
-  *After removing empty rows and columns, check if a spreadsheet:*
+  *After removing empty rows and columns in user spreadsheet data, check :*
   1. based on impute option user selected:
      a. reject: reject user spreadsheet if there is NA.
-     b. average: replace NA value with mean of that row.
+     b. average: replace NA value with mean of each row.
      c. remove: drop entire column which contains NA value.
-  2. contains NaN value/s column wise.
+  2. if a spreadsheet contains NaN value/s, drop the corresponding columns.
-  3. contains real value.
+  3. if a spreadsheet contains only real value, accept.
+If not, reject.
+  4. if correlation_meature is t_test, perform phenotype expansion

-  *After removing empty rows and columns, check if a phenotypic spreadsheet:*
+  *After removing empty rows and columns, check:*
-  1. for t_test:
+  1. for t_test, check if a phenotypic data satisfy the following conditions:
-    a. number of categories >= 2
+    a. if number of unique values/categories < 2, reject.
-    b. number of elements per category >= 2
+    b. if number of elements per category < 2, reject.
-    c. expand and keep the original NAs
+    c. expand the phenotypic data and keep the original NAs
-  2. for pearson test, contains only real value or NaN.
+  2. for pearson test, check if a phenotypic data contains only numeric value.
+If not, reject.
+  3. for every single drug:
+    1. drops NA for the current drug.
+    2. intersects header with spreadsheet.
+If an intersection exists, add this drug to a common list until iterate through all drugs.
+    3. checks if the common list return by step 2 is emtpy.
+If it's empty, reject.

 ### phenotype_prediction_pipeline
-  *After removing empty rows and columns, check if a spreadsheet:*
+  *After removing empty rows and columns in user spreadsheet data, check :*
-  1. contains NaN value/s column wise.
+  1. if spreadsheet contains NaN value/s, drop the corresponding columns.
-  2. contains real value.
+  2. if spreadsheet contains only real value, accept.
+If not, reject.
-  3. contains NaN value in gene name.
-  4. contains NaN value in header.
-  5. contains duplicate row names.
+  3. if spreadsheet contains duplicate row names, remove duplicate rows.
-  6. contains duplicate column names.
+  4. if spreadsheet contains duplicate column names, remove duplicate columns.
-  7. gene name can be mapped to ensemble gene name.
+  5. map spreadsheet gene name to ensemble name and generates mapping files.

-  *After removing empty rows and columns, check if a phenotypic spreadsheet:*
+  *After removing empty rows and columns in phenotype data, check :*
-  1. intersects with spreadsheet on phenotype.
+  1. if phenotypic data intersects with spreadsheet on phenotype.
-  2. for pearson test, contains only real value or NaN.
+  2. if phenotypic data for pearson test, contains only real value or NaN.
+  3. for every single drug:
+    1. drops NA for the current drug.
+    2. intersects header with spreadsheet.
+If an intersection exists, add this drug to a common list until iterate through all drugs.
+    3. checks if the common list return by step 2 is emtpy.
+If it's empty, reject.

 ### simplified_inpherno_pipeline
-  * After removing empty rows and columns, check if a expression_sample data:
+  *After removing empty rows and columns in user spreadsheet data, check :*
-  1. contains only real value.
+  1. if expression_sample data contains only real value, accept.
+If not, reject.
-  2. creates gene mapping files.
+  2. if expression_sample data's gene name can be mapped to ensemble gene name, then generates mapping files.

-  * After removing empty rows and columns, check if a Pvalue_gene_phenotype data:
+  *After removing empty rows and columns in Pvalue gene phenotype data, check :*
-  1. contains only real value.
+  1. if Pvalue_gene_phenotype data contains only real value, accept.
+If not, reject.
-  2. creates gene mapping files.
+  2. if Pvalue_gene_phenotype's gene name can be mapped to ensemble gene name, then generates mapping files.

-  * After removing empty rows and columns, check if a TFexpression data:
+  *After removing empty rows and columns in TF expression data, check :*
-  1. contains only real value.
+  1. if TFexpression data contains only real value and doesn't contain NA, accept.
+If not, reject.
-  2. contains no NA value.
-  3. creates gene mapping files.
+  2. if TFexpression data's gene name can be mapped to ensemble gene name, then generates mapping files.

 * * *